chizuru-nina-yamauchi/Banking-Application-with-ArrayList/README.md

 This was my assignment for my Java online course.
 The directory is private in the organisation group in GitHub and I created my own repository here.

 I posted the similar repository for online Book Store Inventory application with for-loop(https://github.com/chizuru-nina-yamauchi/Online-Book-Store-Inventory-with-for-loop).
-This assignment, I did with ArrayList.
+This time, I finished this assignment with ArrayList.
 The result photos in the end.

 ---